Deepest Voting: a new way of electing: Proofs

 \subsection{Proof of Proposition \ref{p4}}

-We present configurations such that \begin{itemize} \item a Condorcet winner can be not elected by $wL^p$ Deepest Voting, \item a Condorcet loser can be elected by $wL^p$ Deepest Voting. \end{itemize} We distinguish the two cases $p=1$ and $p>1$.
+We present configurations such that \begin{itemize} \item a Condorcet winner is not elected by $L^p$ Deepest Voting, \item a Condorcet loser is elected by $L^p$ Deepest Voting. \end{itemize} We distinguish the two cases $p=1$ and $p>1$.

 \begin{itemize} \item Case p=1.